- Fields Visibility

 Click Add custom field.

-Select Deviniti Dynamic Forms for Jira - Dynamic custom field from the list (in the advanced section).
+Select one of the dynamic fields from the list (in the advanced section).

 Configure the selection criteria for the field: Name and Description (optional).